odpi/egeria-docs/site/snippets/tasks/configuring-the-workbenches.md

 ## Configure the workbenches

 The workbenches are configured using the OMAG Server Platform Administration Services.
 This defines which workbenches to run and how to connect to the technology to test.
-This configuration defines an OMAG server that will run the requested conformance suite tests.
+This configuration defines an OMAG Server that will run the requested conformance suite tests.

-Configure the OMAG server that will run the requested conformance suite tests.
-The requested workbenches will begin to execute their tests as soon as the OMAG server is started.
+Configure the OMAG Server that will run the requested conformance suite tests.
+The requested workbenches will begin to execute their tests as soon as the OMAG Server is started.

 ### Repository workbench